 - Gain a competitive edge.
 Although ERP is popular among larger companies, it’s equally beneficial to small and medium-sized businesses (SMBs).
 Research shows that automation helps small businesses to grow quickly by eliminating time-consuming and error-prone manual processes.
 This means that businesses can override competition, and stay ahead of rivals in the market.
-As many SMBs are yet to implement ERP, those that do will be a step ahead of their competition.
+As many SMBs are yet to implement ERP, those small businesses that do will be a step ahead of their competition.

 - Ensure regulatory compliance.
 ERP helps businesses to comply with regulations and security requirements by identifying factors that could lead to non-compliance.
 Built-in compliance features help businesses to automate regulatory protocols and generate compliance reports for industry and government authorities.
 Some of the prominent regulatory statutes are the Health Insurance Portability and Accountability Act (HIPAA), the General Data Protection Regulation (GDPR), and the Energy Policy Act (EPAct).

 - Improve collaboration and communication between departments.
 Businesses often lag behind their projects and find it difficult to scale due to lack of coordination between departments.
 ERP brings different departments of an organization under a unified interface and enhances communication between teams and departments.
 For example, sales and marketing teams can communicate with each other better, and share their data with customer service teams who can identify potential prospects, to ultimately, enhance sales.